adiazhui/instrument_designs/LindenMouse README.md

 # LindenMouse

 LindenMouse is a Max/MSP instrument that uses mouse clicks and the position of your point on screen to generate simple harmonies with FM synthesis.
+This instrument utilizes the mousestate object to do this.

 ## Installation